-Formerly a converted stables, this nursing home is a unique building nestled in its own rustic courtyard.
+Formerly a stable block, this converted nursing home is a unique building nestled in its own rustic courtyard.
 The home is in a wonderful rural location of Tranent, with views over the fields and woodlands surrounding Pencaitland village.

-Local people truly welcome the home and residents into the heart of their community.
-Representatives from nearby churches come to Tyneholm Stables to conduct special services especially for the residents.
+Local people truly welcome the care home and our residents into the heart of their community.
+Representatives from nearby churches come to Tyneholm Stables to conduct special services, especially for the residents.
 They also extend the warmest welcome when we take our residents to church services in the home’s minibus.
 The home is also just 15 miles from Edinburgh city centre.

 Children from the local primary school frequently visit, taking part in themed events and activities.
 We also love to host community events where we invite people along for coffee mornings and fundraisers.
 Our residents also love to get out and about to popular places across East Lothian and more locally into the village.

 The community spirit here is very special.
 When the area was hit by severe snowstorms, local people rallied round, helping the team to dig through the snow.
 With their help, we were able to get in and out of the nursing home and make sure we had all the provisions we needed for our residents!